Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Jump host connection tweaks
 ---------------------------

-Once the OpenVPN is configured is important to fix the networking configuration.
+Once OpenVPN is configured is important to fix the networking configuration.

 It may be necessary to configure Linux IP forwarding (have a look to `the following link <https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux>`_).